Maltipoo Quick Stats

 Maltipoos: A History

-4 Maltipoo Health Problems
+Common Maltipoo Health Problems

-How Pet Insurance Can Help Maltipoos
+MetLife Pet Insurance Can Help Maltipoos

-Shaker Syndrome
+Shaker syndrome

 Portosystemic shunt

-A portosystemic shunt occurs when the large portal vein does not connect directly to the liver as intended.
-This causes the toxins normallyfiltered by the liver to instead proliferate throughout the body, which can lead to numerous neurological issues.
+A portosystemic shunt occurs when the large portal vein doesn’t connect directly to the liver as intended.
+This causes the toxins that the liver normally filters to instead proliferate throughout the body, which can lead to numerous neurological issues.
+Typical signs include poor muscle development, stunted growth, disorientation, circling, head pressing, staring into space, and seizures.5

-Treatment combines prescription food and drugs to help remove the toxins usually filtered by the liver.
-Although most dogs recover quickly,about a third of them are unable to recover from uncontrollable neurological complications.
-Surgically closing the shunt offers the best chance of survival, with a 95% success rate.7
+To diagnose a portosystemic shunt, vets will perform blood tests, urine analysis, bile acid tests, ultrasounds, CT scans, MRIs, and even exploratory surgery.
+Treatment combines prescription food and drugs to help remove toxins.
+Although many dogs improve quickly, over half of them are unable to recover from uncontrollable neurological complications.
+Surgically closing the shunt offers the best chance of survival, with an 84% – 95% success rate.5